 Miso Glazed Salmon Bowl

-Weeknights call for east and flavorful meals and this miso glazed salmon bowl fits the bill.
+Weeknights call for easy and flavorful meals and this miso glazed salmon bowl fits the bill.
 When eaten with charred cabbage and jasmine rice, this bowl feels like a home run of flavors.

 Why This Miso Salmon Rice Bowl Works